jamesvillarrubia/feathers-memory-cache/README.md

 # Introduction

 This module creates a cache is shared within the feathers instance as a global state.
 For multi-instance, multi-container caching, use feathers-redis-cache instead.
 With this cache, scaling your app to 4 containers will produce 4 independent caches.
+That means PUT/PATCH/DELETE requests will only purge the cache for one instance.

 By default, the cache's scope is global but can be setup on a per-service basis or even more granular.